catseye/Robin/doc/Intrinsics.markdown

 `@raise`'s single argument may be any kind of value, but `raise` expects exactly one argument.

+A Robin environment may install exception handlers which are not defined in Robin code itself.  (i.e. exiting to the operating system is not a strict requirement.)

 ### `@catch` ###

 `@catch` installs an exception handler.